davewragg/davewragg.github.io/_posts/2021-06-07-release-day-2.md

 It's release day.
 Later than planned (much, _much_ later) but we got there in the end.
 As you read these words, **The Righteous** is loose in the world.
 Below you'll find a list of all the pre-release, release and post-release coverage, which is all very exciting indeed.

-### Watch this space

-> Some of the items listed below aren't up yet - I'll be updating this page with new links when I get them.

 ## Features from around the web

 **Fantasy Hive:** [An interview with your favourite characters (or at least Chel and Lemon)](https://fantasy-hive.co.uk/2021/06/nils-is-having-a-special-interview-with-vedren-chel-and-lemon-the-characters-from-the-righteous/)